JohannesHoppe/Webinar_AngularJS/modules.md

 For our context a dependency is a piece of JavaScript code on which another piece of JavaScript somehow depends on.
 The existence of such a dependency is therefore required to get the complete system running.
 In most cases a method or value of such a dependency is going to be accessed.
 In other cases there might be no direct access to the required piece of software, but there could be a hidden dependency where the systems state is changed as required.

+Working with dependencies means loading of JavaScript code...
+... in the right order.
+... at the right time.
+... at the right speed.

 Most often you have dependencies to:

 * other objects